 Ceramica de Talavera is also a well-known handmade style in Mexico.
 Back in 1575, when the country was a Spanish colony, a group of ceramic artists from Talavera de La Reina was sent to a Mexican village Puebla de Los Angeles with the aim of establishing a traditional workshop.
 Since 2019, Ceramics of Talavera from both Spain (Talavera de la Reina and El Puente del Arzobispo) and Mexico (Puebla and Tlaxcala) have been included in the UNESCO list of the Intangible Cultural Heritage of Humanity.

 There are many compliments one can possibly address to the city of Seville.
-Not only is it one of my favorite places in Spain, it actually unites all the famous things Spain globally ranks for.
+Not only is it one of my favorite places in Spain, but it actually unites all the famous things Spain globally ranks for.
 Moorish walls, Roman ruins, Mudejar decorations, Renaissance architecture, the orange-tree plazas, delicious tapas, entertaining fiestas, the magic of flamenco, and of course the beautiful Spanish ceramics.

 Seville´s rich ceramic history began during the Islamic times in the quarter barrio de Triana.
 While local factories no longer exist you can still visit a local ceramic museum Centro Cerámica Triana, as well as ceramic artisan stores and workshops.
 Seville´s ceramic tradition was largely influenced by Italian cities, like Savona.